alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/make-export-declaration.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-If you’re a large company making export declarations regularly, you can buy commercial software to make your declarations via the Customs Handling Import and Export Freight (CHIEF) system .
+If you make export declarations regularly, you can buy commercial software to make declarations via the Customs Handling Import and Export Freight (CHIEF) system.

 Search online for software suppliers.